 Information from other published works should be completely and accurately referenced in the order in which it is cited in the text.
 List references in numerical order according to the American Medical Association Manual of Style.
 Please do not submit more than 10 references for features and 5 references for departments.
 Do not list references that are not cited in the text.
 Provide a list of any individuals interviewed for the article and include the interviewee's full name, title, affiliation, address, phone number, fax number, and e-mail address.

 Submission of photographs, charts, tables, and other graphics is encouraged.
 Please submit any artwork or graphics along with a statement of originality.
 If the artwork has been previously published or is based on previously published material, written permission from the copyright holder to reproduce or adapt that artwork must be submitted.
 Consent forms must be provided by any individuals identifiable in photographs.
-Photographs may be submitted as glossy prints or electronically as JPEG, TIFF, PDF, or EPS files.
+Photographs should be submitted electronically as JPEG, TIFF, PDF, or EPS files.
 Images must have at least 300 dpi resolution and be a minimum of 4 inches by 6 inches.
 All photos, tables, and other graphics should be clearly labeled and captioned.
 Tables should be numbered in order of their citation in the article.

 Authors are solely responsible for the content of submitted articles.
 The magazine accepts no responsibility for inaccuracies in manuscripts or references.
 It is the author's responsibility to notify the magazine of any potential conflict of interest with respect to submitted articles and to acknowledge affiliation with any organization or entity mentioned in the text and/or financial interest in any subject matter, organization, or product discussed.